inet-framework/inet-showcases/visualizer/interfacetable/doc/index.rst

 of :ned:`IntegratedVisualizer`) displays data about network nodes' interfaces.
 (Interfaces are contained in interface tables, hence the name.)
 By default, the visualization is turned off.
-When it is enabled using the ``displayInterfaceTables`` parameter, the default is that interface names, IP addresses and netmask length are displayed, above the nodes (for wireless interfaces) and on the links (for wired interfaces).
+When it is enabled using the :par:`displayInterfaceTables` parameter, the default is that interface names, IP addresses and netmask length are displayed, above the nodes (for wireless interfaces) and on the links (for wired interfaces).
 By clicking on an interface label, details are displayed in the inspector panel.

 The visualizer has several configuration parameters.
-The ``format`` parameter specifies what information is displayed about interfaces.
+The :par:`format` parameter specifies what information is displayed about interfaces.
 It takes a format string, which can contain the following directives: